What vessels primarily supply blood to the bladder?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The blood supply to the bladder is primarily derived from the superior and inferior vesical arteries.
-These arteries branch from the internal iliac artery, which is a major vessel that supplies blood to the pelvic organs.
-The superior vesical artery typically supplies the upper part of the bladder, while the inferior vesical artery (in males) supplies the lower part of the bladder and the surrounding structures.
+The primary blood supply to the bladder comes from the superior and inferior vesical arteries.
+These arteries branch off from the internal iliac artery, which is the main artery supplying the pelvic region, including the bladder.
+The superior vesical artery supplies the upper part of the bladder, while the inferior vesical artery supplies the lower part, especially in males, and also provides branches to the prostate and seminal vesicles.

 Subscribe